xoofx/xoofx.github.io/blog/2023-07-09-10x-performance-with-simd-in-csharp-dotnet.md

 The ASM code starts with `sub rsp, 56` which indicates that there is some stack spilling going on.
 It's not always a bad thing for long method, but for such a short compute intensive code, it might start to be a red flag, especially if the stack spilling occurs within a tight loop.

-What is requiring this stack spill?
+What is generating this stack spill?

 We can see it in the middle of the ASM code: